adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 [![Popular Last Week](../assets/2024mmdd/2024mmddlast.jpg)](url)

 What was the most popular, most clicked link, in [last week's newsletter](newslink)? [title](url).

+Did you know you can read past issues of this newsletter in the Adafruit Daily Archive?
+[Check it out](https://www.adafruitdaily.com/category/circuitpython/).

 ## New Notes from Adafruit Playground